 Regular verbs adhere to a predictable conjugation pattern.
 Typically, they form their past tense by adding “-ed” to the infinitive.
 However, there are some regular verbs with specific spelling changes:

-- If the regular verb ends in -e, we only need to add -d to the base form.
+- If the verb ends in -e, we only need to add -d to the base form.

 Infinitive | Past simple |